 Motorcyclists were not considered in road design or maintenance, but the PRTSC has already identified road hazards through a study made by University of Puerto Rico, Mayaguez Campus, where we are going to develop signs and a hazards elimination project.
-Public information and education campaign materials directed to motorists and motorcyclists on how to share the road, as well as motorcyclist safety, were developed in 2007 and 2008.
+Public information and education campaign materials directed to motorists and motorcyclists on how to share the road, as well as motorcyclist safety, were developed in 2007 and 2008 and the new one we developed.
 They will continue to be distributed.